-Certainly inadvertent was the exposure in Jerry’s writing that he need to put back on “fifteen pounds” of flesh.
+Certainly inadvertent was the exposure in Jerry’s writing that he needed to put back on “fifteen pounds” of flesh.

 His illness had been severe much longer than the month claimed unless he lost all fifteen pounds by surgically removing more than 10% of his body in a couple of weeks.

 True believers hung onto hope…

 Comparing email blasts from the group, the wonderfully funny Cosmic Connie showed that, at the time of their messages to followers, Esther and Jerry Hicks boasted of some wonderful time off after he began his first round of chemo.

 But the marketing went on and workshops continued at a reduced frequency, leaving Esther and Jerry time “to play” in the intervals.

 Evidence suggests that much of this play involved alternative cancer therapies, including stem cell replacement, that may have led the couple to South Korea for treatment.

 Jerry’s last public appearance among other than family occurred during a Skype test.
 Abraham-Hicks Publishing thought it might lead to lucrative webcasts — with no more traveling.